-The Jay Phillips Center for Interfaith Learning is a collaborative enterprise of Saint John's University and the University of St. Thomas also serving the College of Saint Benedict.
-After many years of fostering Jewish-Christian relations, the Jay Phillips Center expanded its mission to promote interfaith learning, friendship, and service among people of various religions.
-It does this by supporting a chair in Jewish studies and classes at both universities and by sponsoring a host of interfaith activities, including public lectures, artistic performances, retreats for college students, and seminars for clergy and religious educators.
-The programs are held on the two campuses and at synagogues, churches, mosques, and other places of worship.
+The Jay Phillips Center for Interfaith Learning is a collaborative enterprise of Saint John's University and the University of St. Thomas (MN) also serving the College of Saint Benedict.
+After many years of fostering Jewish-Christian relations, the center expanded its mission to promote interfaith learning, friendship, and service among people of various religions.
+It does this by sponsoring a host of interfaith activities, including artistic performances, lectures, panels, conferences, retreats, and service programs.

 By promoting interfaith learning, friendship, and service, the Jay Phillips Center is carrying out a mandate of the Vatican Council II (1962-1965) and subsequent official Roman Catholic teaching, and it is thereby supporting the Catholic identity of its host universities.

 Since Vatican II the importance of interfaith dialogue has been emphasized by many church leaders, especially Pope John Paul II.
 The council document Nostra Aetate (from its opening Latin words meaning "In our time"), issued in 1965 and also known as "The Declaration on the Relation of the Church to Non-Christian Religions," calls upon Catholics to engage in "dialogue and collaboration with followers of other religions."